Book Reviews: How to get Honest Reviews for your Book

 - Call to Action at the back of your book – Every author should do this as this is the simplest way to start getting reviews.
 Put a line at the end of the book – ‘Thanks for reading my book.
 If you enjoyed reading the book, please consider leaving an honest review on Amazon and Goodreads.’
 When a reader sees this at the end of the book, their chances of leaving a review increase.

-- Make your eBook available for free – One thing you need to accept as an author is – Not everyone who will read your book is going to write a review.
+- Make your eBook available for free – One thing you need to accept as an author is that not everyone who will read your book will write a review.
 To get more reviews, you will have to get more readers.
 The best way to get more readers is by giving the book for free.
 If you’ve published your eBook with KDP Select, you can make your eBook free five days every three months.

-- Make use of your mailing list – It is kind of mandatory for an author to have a mailing list.
+- Make use of your mailing list – An author must have a mailing list.
 If you don’t have it as of now, start building one.
 Your mailing list gives you direct access to readers.
 Once you have a few readers on the list, you can approach them for an honest review.

 - Find Amazon reviewers – Approach Amazon book reviewers.
+It is the best way to market your book on Amazon.
 An Amazon book reviewer has a public profile.
 Most of them include their email addresses and website information in their profile.
 You can contact them and offer them a free review copy.

-- Paid services, the ethical ones – There are a lot of agencies and individuals on Instagram who are ready to read your book and post a review on their Insta handle.
+- Paid services, the ethical ones – There are many agencies and individuals on Instagram who are ready to read your book and post a review on their Insta handle.
 It will ensure you are a wider reach.
 If you are looking for a few reviews, you can approach individuals.
 Still, if you are looking for bulk reviews, it is better to contact an agency.

 How to Follow Up For Reviews